sleep-404/AgentMesh/README.md

 - **Datetime Serialization**: Proper JSON handling for all datetime fields
 - **Testing Support**: Use MCP Inspector to test tools and resources

-**Note**: MCP server currently exposes knowledge base adapters.
-Persistence layer integration coming soon.
+**Note**: The MCP server connects to NATS if available.
+For best results, start NATS before the MCP server to enable real-time notifications.

 ### Example MCP Usage in Claude